 Steve, his wife and son reside in Henderson.

-Karen Gray is a reporter/researcher at NPRI and Nevada Journal and has been with the Institute since June 2008.
+Karen Gray is a Researcher and Citizen Engagement Coordinator at NPRI and has been with the Institute since June 2008.
 Karen has an associate's degree in legal assistance from the Community College of Southern Nevada (now the College of Southern Nevada).

 Prior to joining NPRI, Karen spent 17 years as a parent in the Clark County School District, serving on various district committees and parent groups.
 As an independent education advocate and paralegal, Karen assisted parents and attorneys in advocating for students with school district administration and the board of trustees and in special-education legal proceedings.
 As part of her efforts to promote open government, Karen regularly monitored the Clark County school board, lobbied for transparency legislation and pursued public-records litigation.

 Kyle Hanlin is the senior development officer at NPRI, where he works to invite joyful investment in NPRI’s many projects advancing individual liberty and limited, accountable government.

 Kyle earned a B.A. in Political Science and minor in Economics from North Carolina State University, while also working on a 2008 presidential campaign.